mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/tutorial.md

 while `find_one()` will return an instance of `std::optional<`[`bsoncxx::document::value`]({{< api3ref classbsoncxx_1_1document_1_1value >}})`>`

-You can call either method without any arguments to query all documents in a collection, or pass a filter to query for documents that match the filter criteria.
+You can call either method with an empty document to query all documents in a collection, or pass a filter to query for documents that match the filter criteria.